MrL314/as65c-tools/readme.md

 - link
 - hex2bin
 - rel_reader (custom .rel debugging tool)
+- addROMdata (custom data insertion tool)

 ## Building
 If you would like to create executables for these programs, install `PyInstaller` via the command line using `pip install pyinstaller`.
-Then you will be able to use `BUILD_ALL.bat` to build standalone executables of these programs for your current operating system.
+Then you will be able to use `make.bat` (Windows) or `make <tool name>.exe`/`make all` (Linux) to build standalone executables of these programs for your current operating system.

 ## License